cwimpy/swamp2/content/_index.md

   - block: hero
     content:
       title: |
-        Wowchemy
-        Research Group
+        SWAMP
       image:
         filename: welcome.jpg
       text: |
         <br>

 		SWAMP is a scholar-driven effort to simplify and share in the analysis of spatial data in the social sciences.
 Click on the the archive link to explore submitted data.
   - block: collection
     content:
       title: Latest News